Hello and welcome! It’s great to have you here. If you’re curious about whether Notion is free, you’re in the right place.

 Is Notion AI Free?

 If you’re someone juggling multiple tasks or teams, it might save you hours of work.
+The fact that it’s now bundled into the Business plan at $20/seat/month (instead of being an extra $8–$10/month add-on) actually makes it a better deal overall.

 Notion Plus Plan for Educators